Taxi dancer: Experience

-In the 1920s and '30s, taxi-dancer work was seen by many as a questionable occupation, somewhat on the margins of proper society.
+In the 1920s and 1930s, taxi-dancer work was seen by many as a questionable occupation, somewhat on the margins of proper society.
 Even though most taxi dance halls were respectable venues, staffed with ordinary young women just working to make a proper living, some establishments were more suspect.
 The less reputable halls tended to draw a rougher, lower-class clientele, as well as the ire of reformers, and the image of the taxi dancing profession as a whole suffered.
 Often the young women who took up taxi dancing determined not to tell their parents and neighbors about their employment, or just outright lied if queried.

 The dance halls, which were often sparsely decorated and dimly lit, were usually located on the second floors of buildings in the nightlife areas of cities.
 Several taxi-dance halls, for instance, were located in New York City's Times Square.
-A barker was normally stationed outside the venue, and patrons typically had to climb a stairs to enter the establishment.
+A barker was normally stationed outside the venue, and patrons typically had to climb stairs to enter the establishment.
 Before admittance patrons had to buy a ticket or a set of dance tickets.
 Usually they were not allowed in free to survey the scene.